c-french/Cplusplus-Program/CS 305/README.md

 # How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?

+After refactoring, an additional dependency check was run to ensure no additional vulnerabilities were added with the addition of new libraries.
+The check showed up the same as before the refactoring, so no additional vulnerabilities were added.

 # What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

+The biggest tool I'm sure to find helpful in the future is the dependency check tool.
+In addition to that, coding practices, such as sanitizing user input before using it as a parameter, are important to have in my toolkit moving forward.

 # Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

+In particular, I feel that sections 1, 3, 5 will help showcase to a potential employer my security know-how.
+In most lines of work, it's important to understand the customer's issue, know how to find the issue, and know how to address the issue.
+These sections in particular outline just that.